 Findings: Effects of Cannabis on Polycystic Kidney Disease

 While clinical studies on cannabis’ effect on polycystic kidney disease are lacking, findings in preclinical studies suggest cannabinoids found in cannabis could offer therapeutic benefits for treating kidney disease.
-One animal study found that a major cannabinoid found in cannabis, cannabidiol (CBD) effectively reduced oxidative stress, inflammation and cell death in the kidney and improved renal function, causing the researchers to conclude CBD may be effective at preventing kidney disease (Pan, et al., 2009).
-These protective effects of CBD are likely due to its activation of the endocannabinoid system’s CB2 receptors, which another study found was effective at protecting the kidney from damage by minimizing inflammation and oxidative stress (Mukhopadhyay, et al., 2010).
+Cannabinoids may effectively reduce oxidative stress, inflammation and cell death in the kidney, and improved renal function.
+These protective effects of cannabinoids are likely due to interaction with the endocannabinoid system’s CB2 receptors, which has been found effective at protecting the kidney from damage by minimizing inflammation and oxidative stress (Mukhopadhyay, et al., 2010).

 Cannabis may also limit kidney damage caused by polycystic kidney disease by potentially lowering blood pressure.
-Both animal and human studies have found that cannabinoids cause blood vessels to vasodilate, which in turn improves blood flow and reduces blood pressure (Stanley & O’Sullivan, 2014a) (Stanley & O’Sullivan, 2014b) (Herradon, Martin & Lopez-Miranda, 2007) (Batkai, et al., 2004).
-CBD specifically has shown provide vasodilation, which researchers found allowed for greater blood flow and reduced damage (Stanley, Hind & O’Sullivan, 2013).
+Studies have found that cannabinoids cause blood vessels to vasodilate, which in turn improves blood flow and reduces blood pressure (Herradon, Martin & Lopez-Miranda, 2007) (Batkai, et al., 2004).

-In addition, cannabis can help polycystic kidney disease patients manage their chronic pain levels.
-Cannabis has been shown to significantly lower both neuropathic and nociceptive pain; even managing chronic pain that had previously proven refractory to other treatments (Boychuck, Goddard, Mauro & Orellana, 2015) (Wallace, et al., 2015) (Lynch & Campbell, 2011).
+In addition, cannabis may help polycystic kidney disease patients manage their chronic pain levels.
+Cannabis has been shown to significantly lower both neuropathic and nociceptive pain; even at times managing chronic pain that had previously proven refractory to other treatments (Wallace, et al., 2015).
 Because of cannabis’ effectiveness, surveys have found that use is prevalent among those experiencing chronic pain (Ware, et al., 2003).
-In one study, 12 of 15 chronic pain patients who smoke herbal cannabis reported an improvement in pain (Ware, Gamsa, Persson & Fitzcharles, 2002).
-Cannabis has also been shown to offer a therapeutic role for headaches, which are common in those with polycystic kidney disease (Baron, 2015).

 States That Have Approved Medical Marijuana for Polycystic Kidney Disease